All Raleigh Ruebins books can be found on Amazon, or by clicking below.

-Rose Falls Series: follows the lives of men in Rose Falls, a quirky, artsy small town full of gossip, adventure, and love.
+Rose Falls Series: follow the lives of men of Rose Falls, a quirky, artsy small town full of gossip, adventure, and love.

 I swear, he isn’t my boyfriend.
 He’s just my best friend.

 From day one, our friendship never made sense.
 I was happy in the studio with a canvas and a paintbrush, and Russ was the gorgeous star quarterback that everyone loved… including me.
 But I could never tell him.
 He was straight.
 I should have been happy that I got to see a side of him that nobody else did: Russ was sensitive, thoughtful, and affectionate when it was just the two of us.
 Our friendship didn’t make sense, but it was ours.
 That’s all that mattered.

 But after college, Russ left Rose Falls without even saying goodbye.
 I was ripped apart, and everyone could see it.
 But that was eight years ago.
 Ancient history.
 It was all in the past… Until suddenly, it wasn’t.

 I’m done running.
 Eight years ago, I was terrified of losing everything because of feelings toward Devin I couldn’t shake.
 It shouldn’t have been possible—I was straight!
 So why couldn’t I keep my eyes off my best friend’s lips, his smooth skin, his body after a shower?
 I thought that leaving would make the confusion go away.
 But it never did.

 Now that I’m back home, I feel like myself for the first time in my life.
 I need to make things right with Devin.